 Oz Zach submitted the following publications as evidence of lack of novelty/inventive step:

 - JP 9-236287

 - US 4,817,907

 During the hearing which was held on 24 May 2016, Dr Alon, Mr Levy and Mr Adler were cross-examined.
 However the Applicants for Cancellation withdrew Zach Oz’ Affidavit and the Patentees withdrew Mr Lavi’s statement and its appendices.
 The Patentees did not cross-examine Dr Iris Dejmal Mahrer, but said that this did not weaken their claims with regard to the minimal weight it should be given.

 Since Zach Oz’ withdrawn Affidavit introduced and related to the prior art, this somewhat undermined their case.
 However, the Statement of Case of the Applicants for Cancellation was originally submitted as an appendix to Dr Alon’s expert opinion and both sides related to these documents, they were considered part of the file wrapper.

 The Statement of Case of the Requester for Cancellation

-The Applicants for Cancellation claim that similar and identical support structures to that claimed were manufactured and sold in Israel prior to the priority date.
-Furthermore, their expert witness Dr Alon claimed to have been exposed to the Claimed invention prior to the priority date.
+The Applicants for Cancellation claim that similar and identical support structures to that claimed were manufactured and sold in Israel before the priority date.
+Furthermore, their expert witness Dr Alon claimed to have been exposed to the Claimed invention before the priority date.

-The Applicants for Cancellation claimed that the ‘277, ‘287 and ‘393 documents show all the elements of claim 1 and there relate to adjustable support structures for compressor units, wherein elongated slots in the adjustable support structures correspond to the superfluity of holes recited in claim 1.
+The Applicants for Cancellation claimed that the ‘277, ‘287 and ‘393 documents show all the elements of claim 1 and relate to adjustable support structures for compressor units where elongated slots in the adjustable support structures correspond to the superfluity of holes recited in claim 1.

 The Applicants for Cancellation alleged that the patentee were not successful in showing the claimed advantage of the superfluity of holes as recited in claim 1 over the elongated slots of the prior art adjustable support structures.